ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

 In many cases, the entire environment can be provisioned in less than a day and the bare metal infrastructure can rapidly and elastically scale the compute capacity up and down as needed.

 Post-deployment, you can increase shared storage by ordering additional NFS (Network File System) file shares from the  {{site.data.keyword.slportal}} and manually attach them across all ESXi servers in a cluster.
-If you require dedicated storage, [NetApp ONTAP Select on IBM Cloud](../netapp/np_netappoverview.html) is offered in both high-performance (all SSD) and high-capacity (all SATA) configurations.
+If you require dedicated storage, [NetApp ONTAP Select on {{site.data.keyword.cloud_notm}}](../netapp/np_netappoverview.html) is offered in both high-performance (all SSD) and high-capacity (all SATA) configurations.

 VMware vSAN is also available as a dedicated storage option.
 To increase the vSAN-based storage capacity of a vSAN cluster, you can add more ESXi servers post-deployment.

 If you purchased IBM-provided VMware licensing, you can upgrade the VMware NSX Base edition to Advanced or to Enterprise edition, and you can purchase additional VMware components, such as VMware vRealize Operations.

 You can add IBM Managed Services if you want to offload the day-to-day operations and maintenance of the virtualization, guest OS or application layers.
-The IBM Cloud Professional Services team is also available to help you accelerate your journey to the cloud with migration, implementation, planning, and onboarding services.
+The {{site.data.keyword.cloud_notm}} Professional Services team is also available to help you accelerate your journey to the cloud with migration, implementation, planning, and onboarding services.

 ## vCenter Server architecture